Bandie/notify_touchy/README.md

 ```
 notify_touchy ( arguments )

 It checks if a program has a specific return code within some time.
-If it has a file will be touched.
-If not it will be erased.
+If it has not a notification will appear.
-The purpose is to integrate it with i3status.

 Arguments: